junxit/us-congress-bills-115/metadata.md

 - 2017-07-17 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-227.
 - 2017-07-17 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-227.
 - 2017-07-17 — The title of the measure was amended.
 Agreed to without objection.
+- 2017-07-18 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 176.